IVG12377/From-Chaos-to-Clarity/02_Stakeholder_Alignment/raci_matrix.md

 - **A** – Accountable: Ultimately answerable for the task
 - **C** – Consulted: Provides input before or during execution
 - **I** – Informed: Needs to be kept in the loop

+---
+**Disclaimer:**
+The individuals, roles, and personas referenced in this document are entirely fictional.
+Any resemblance to real persons, living or dead, is purely coincidental and used solely for illustrative purposes.